 The researchers involved explain that SARS-CoV-2 can likely infect the lungs by interacting with specific receptors on the surfaces of some lung cells.
 Such receptors are also present on some cells in the kidneys, blood vessels, and heart.

 Baricitinib, the researchers say, may be able to disrupt the interaction between the virus and these key receptors.
-However, the drug’s effectiveness against COVID-19 remains to be seen.
+However, the drug’s effectiveness against COVID-19 remains unproven.

 Meanwhile, a press release on May 8 announced the trial of a COVID-19 treatment regimen involving both remdesivir and baricitinib.
-This trial is also being sponsored by the NIAID.
+The NIAID are also sponsoring this trial.

 Investigators prefer to experiment with existing drugs.
 This is because these drugs have already gained official approval for other uses, indicating that they are likely to be safe.
 As a result, the drugs do not need to go through the extensive series of preclinical and clinical trials that new drugs require, which can take a very long time.

 For more information about the ongoing pandemic and for detailed guidelines, here are a few international resources:

 - WHO information hub

 - CDC information hub